josssch/mock-ui/readme.md

 - [x] `MockSlider`
     - [ ] Add track fill, preferably without the need for JavaScript
 - [x] Consistently use CSS variables for coloring, this way setting a variable can trickle down to child elements and overall feel more natural to change (a lot like what's done in `MockInput` for `ghost`)
     - This is achieved now by using the custom written `component-<color>` Tailwind utility.
 This utility sets the `--color-component` CSS variable on the element it is applied to.
-This means now changing the color of a component, or even a group of components, is as simple as `--component-blue-600`.
+This means now changing the color of a component, or even a group of components, is as simple as using `component-blue-600` as a CSS class.
 - [ ] `shadcn/ui`-like CLI for installing components
 - [ ] For components where they are comprised of several HTML elements, it's not immediately clear where the rest of the `$props()` go.
 Furthermore, it's _annoying_ you have to even choose where they go, **a prop grouping API** where other elements can be specified with a prefix (e.g. `<el>-<prop>`, `label-class="max-w-36"` makes `class` apply to `label`, `svg-class="size-24"` applies `class` to a given `svg`, etc.)